If you like the work I do on this blog, please consider supporting it via my Patreon or a Ko-fi tip.

 If you paint because you’re trying to fill your table (particularly on a deadline), paint for commission, or constantly paint to enter contests, chances are good you’ve experienced burnout.
 You’ll reach a point where you drag your feet and avoid sitting down to do hobby stuff because it feels like all of it is just work and you’re just plain tired of it.
 Sometimes taking a break and not painting is the correct answer.
 But if painting is something you love and you don’t want to stop forever, try to reconnect with what it is about it that you love.
 Sometimes just shaking things up is enough – painting something just for you or a friend, painting a different subject matter/scale/colour than you usually do just because you want to, not because you have to.

 If you’ve been suffering with burnout for a while or find that too often your painting sessions are mired in negative feelings, it might take a little more work.
 You’ll have to do some detective work to reconstruct or rediscover things you find fun about the process and develop ways to fit those into doing your work.
-Some of the tips in the next session might also be helpful for that.
+Some of the tips in the next section might also be helpful for that.
 You might also do some work to identify which aspects are most stressful and if there are ways you can ameliorate those.

 Roadblock: Boredom and/or Discomfort